franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

    - Set the **Tenant**: By default, OpenProject will use the Microsoft Graph API endpoint to perform user info requests.
      For that, you will need to enter the correct tenant identifier for your Azure instance.
      To find the correct value for your instance, [please see this guide](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#find-your-apps-openid-configuration-document-uri).
-   - On the next section, set **Client ID** and **Client Secret** (from step 1)
+   - In the next section, set **Client ID** and **Client Secret** (from step 1)
-   - Enable **Limit self registration** option if you want users that create accounts with this provider to bypass the configured limit for self-registration .
+   - Enable **Limit self registration** option if you want users that create accounts with this provider to bypass the configured limit for self-registration.

 ![Add a new OpenID Gogole provider in OpenProject administration](azure-display-name-tenant.png)

 Press **Finish setup** to save the client and complete.
 If you go back to the index page of OpenID connect providers, the new provider should be visible.
-In there, you can see the redirect URI (TODO) in case you set a custom display name.
+There you can see the redirect URI (TODO) in case you set a custom display name.

 ![Saved Google authentication provider](azure-provider-index.png) Congratulations, your users can now authenticate using your Microsoft Entra ID provider using the button in the Login form.